Tennis Court Construction and Resurfacing Guide for Pennsylvania

 California Sports Surfaces

-Since its founding in 1953, California Sports Surfaces (CSS) has led the sports surface industry with high-performance products designed to meet the demands of elite athletes.
-With a strong presence in Pennsylvania, CSS has become a trusted name in the region.
-As an active member of the American Sports Builders Association (ASBA) and holding certifications across all four ITF Court Pace categories, CSS has played a crucial role in creating surfaces for some of the world’s most prestigious sporting events, including the Olympics and the US Open.
-Their commitment to innovation and quality has been recognized through numerous awards, including five ASBA 2023 Outstanding Facilities of the Year honors.
+Since its inception in 1953, California Sports Surfaces (CSS) has been at the forefront of the sports surface industry, delivering high-performance products that cater to the needs of elite athletes.
+With a strong presence throughout New England, CSS has established itself as a trusted name in the region.
+As an active member of the American Sports Builders Association (ASBA) and holding certifications across all four ITF Court Pace categories, CSS has played a pivotal role in developing surfaces for some of the world’s most prestigious sporting events, including the Olympics and the US Open.
+Their dedication to innovation and quality has been recognized with numerous accolades, including five ASBA 2023 Outstanding Facilities of the Year awards.

 Tennis Court Systems:

-• DecoTurf®: This surface, which was the official surface of the US Open from 1978 to 2019, offers various ITF pace ratings to accommodate players of all levels.
+• DecoTurf®: Once the official surface of the US Open from 1978 to 2019, DecoTurf® offers various ITF pace ratings to accommodate players at every level.

-• Plexipave: Selected for major tournaments like the Australian Open (2008-2019) and the BNP Paribas Open, Plexipave is celebrated for its durability and elite performance.
+• Plexipave: Used in major tournaments like the Australian Open (2008-2019) and the BNP Paribas Open, Plexipave is renowned for its durability and top-tier performance.

-• Rebound Ace®: Known globally for its cushioned, multi-layered design, Rebound Ace® is ideal for sports like netball and basketball.
+• Rebound Ace®: Known worldwide for its cushioned, multi-layered design, Rebound Ace® is ideal for sports like netball and basketball.

 • Premier Sports Coatings®: These high-performance coatings are designed for residential courts, clubs, universities, and recreational facilities, ensuring long-lasting durability and reliability.